abdullah-athar/abdullah-athar.github.io/_posts/blogs/2024-12-01-valencia-marathon.md

 If you’ve ever tried running in Lahore, Pakistan, you’ll know that it’s not just about lacing up your shoes and putting one foot in front of the other.
 The heat, the humidity, and the traffic alone are enough to make it feel more like an obstacle course than a steady training routine.
 Add in the poor air quality and limited access to safe running routes, and it quickly becomes clear why distance running in Lahore is such a challenge.

 But recently, I managed something I’m still trying to wrap my head around: finishing the Valencia Marathon in a personal best time of 2 hours and 41 minutes.
-Given where I come from—both geographically and in terms of training—this feels like a meaningful achievement.
+As an athlete who grew up in Pakistan and associates with Lahore for food, climate and family, this feels like a huge achievement.
+To put things into perspective, for 2024, here are the fastest times by Pakistani Athletes in the marathon distance:

+🇯🇵 Tokyo: Nizar Nayani - 2:53
+🇺🇸 Boston: Hamza Syed - 2:43
+🇬🇧 London: Usman Muhammad - 2:59
+🇩🇪 Berlin: Dr Salman Khan - 3:16
+🇺🇸 Chicago: Amin Mukaty - 2:44
+🇺🇸 NYC: Ali Hamza - 2:41
+🏁 Valencia: Abdullah Athar - 2:41

-## The Challenge of Training in Lahore
+## Training Journey

-Lahore is a city rich in culture and history, but as a runner, you face a distinct set of hurdles:

-1. **Air Quality & Pollution:** The smog and dust can make it tough to take in a proper, clean breath.
-2. **Unpredictable Weather:** Sweltering summers and foggy winters both demand adaptability and caution.
-3. **Crowded Streets:** Congestion leaves little room for a relaxed long run, making early mornings almost the only option.
-4. **Limited Infrastructure:** Footpaths are uneven, green spaces limited, and traffic patterns can feel chaotic.

-Training under these conditions can shape you into a more resilient runner.
-Every run is a test of will: wake up earlier, adjust your pace, find a safer route, improvise, and keep moving forward.

-## Moving to Hitchin: A Breath of Fresh Air

-A few years ago, my life shifted, when I moved to the UK.
-The difference was like stepping into another running universe.
-The cooler climate, accessible trails, and cleaner air allowed me to focus on fine-tuning my running economy instead of just surviving each session.
-The sense of community with other local runners was encouraging.
-This supportive environment helped build consistency, which I believe played a huge role in my performance at the Valencia Marathon.
+I kicked off my Valencia Marathon training block while visiting family in Lahore.
+Due to the intense winter smog, most of my early runs were on treadmills — not ideal, but a necessary adaptation.
+Lahore’s challenging environment makes outdoor running tough, yet it also builds mental grit and resilience.

+After returning to the UK, I continued my training in much more runner-friendly conditions.
+The cleaner air, cooler temperatures, and scenic trails allowed me to focus on refining my performance rather than just battling the elements.
+The supportive running community here played a key role in keeping me motivated and consistent.

+For runners in Pakistan, winter is still one of the best times to train — cooler mornings and crisp air (once the smog clears) make for great long runs.
+If you can adapt to Lahore’s challenges, you can run anywhere.
+I averaged ~90 km / week for the training block.

 ## The Valencia Marathon: A Journey of Emotions